mhx/dwarfs/README.md

 This reduces the file system size by another 18%, pushing the total compression ratio below 1%.

+You *may* be able to push things even further: there's the `nilsimsa` ordering option which enables a somewhat experimental LSH ordering scheme that's significantly slower than the default `similarity` scheme, but can deliver even better clustering of similar data.
+It also has the advantage that the ordering can be run while already compressing data, which counters the slowness of the algorithm.
+On the same Perl dataset, I was able to get these file system sizes without a significant change in file system build time:

+    $ ll perl-install-nilsimsa*.dwarfs
+    -rw-r--r-- 1 mhx users 546026189 Dec  7 21:50 perl-nilsimsa.dwarfs
+    -rw-r--r-- 1 mhx users 448614396 Dec  7 22:44 perl-nilsimsa-lzma.dwarfs

+That another 6-7% reduction in file system size for both the default ZSTD as well as the LZMA compression.

 In terms of how fast the file system is when using it, a quick test I've done is to freshly mount the filesystem created above and run each of the 1139 `perl` executables to print their version.